The difference between a successful person and others is not a lack of strength, not a lack of knowledge, but rather a lack of will.

 So you sit down and make a plan.
 This doesn’t require much energy, and you can spread the work out over many days.

 You identify all the various targets you’ll need to strike if you want to have a chance of success.
 First, all the junk food needs to leave your kitchen, including anything you have a tendency to overeat, and you need to replace it with foods that will help you lose weight, like fruits and veggies.
 Secondly, you know you’ll be tempted to get fast food if you come home hungry and don’t have anything ready to eat, so you decide to pre-cook a week’s worth of food in advance each weekend.
 That way you always have something in the refrigerator.
 You set aside a block of several hours each weekend to buy groceries and cook all your food for the week.
 Plus you get a decent cookbook of healthy recipes.
-You learn about Weight Watchers, and find out where the closest one is to you, so you can go to the first meeting and sign-up.
-Setup a weight chart and post it on your bathroom wall.
+Create a weight chart and post it on your bathroom wall.
 Get a decent scale that can measure weight and body fat %.
 Make a list of sample meals (5 breakfasts, 5 lunches, and 5 dinners), and post it on your refrigerator.
 And so on….
 At this point all of this goes into the written plan.

 Then you execute — hard and fast.
 You can probably implement the whole plan in one day.
 Attend your first Weight Watchers meeting and get all the materials.
 Purge the unhealthy food from the kitchen.
 Buy the new groceries, the new cookbook, and the new scale.
 Post the weight chart and the sample meals list.
 Select recipes and cook a batch of food for the week.
 Whew!